rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 In addition to incompatibility with definite singular marking, this case is not attested for non-finites.
 Synonymous constructions are attested from various writers for the deverbalnoun versus non-finite forms of the verb ĺed́ems ‘to mow’.
-Compare the two examples in (15), where Kutorkin, on the one hand, uses a typically Alatyr'-dialect deverbal-noun form in ĺed́ma (lit. ĺed́ema) and declines it in the indefinite lative, whereas Abramov employs the non-finite locative form in ĺed́eme.
+Compare the two examples in (15), where Kutorkin, on the one hand, uses a typically Alatyrʹ-dialect deverbal-noun form in ĺed́ma (lit. ĺed́ema) and declines it in the indefinite lative, whereas Abramov employs the non-finite locative form in ĺed́eme.
 (For disambiguation and discussion see 4.3.5.)